vectorgrp/sil-kit-fmu-importer/README.md

 #### **_Parameters_**

 Used to override default values of parameters.
-Each entry of the list must have attributes:
+Each entry of the list must have the following attributes:

 | Attribute Name | Type   | Description |
 |----------------|--------|-------------|